alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 * Bug fixed
 - General comment

-1.2.0 - March, 2008
+1.2.0 - May, 2008
+!
+Added a new dialog in the administration view to show the data of configured webforms with activated database transport.
+!
+Added a new field type for tables.
+!
+Added Oracle support
 * Prevent captcha image caching
 * Fixed issue with hidden fields and cross-site-scripting.
-!
-Adding a new dialog in the administration view to show the configured webforms with activated database transport.
+- Fixed a bug in the captcha mechanism resulting in several false negatives.
+- Improved database persistence, and data manipulation facilities.

 1.1.0 - February, 2008
 * Fixed issue saving site relative form path into database instead of root path.